 For Key Stages 1 or 2

-Sir William Petty was a doctor of Physic, a lecturing anatomist and an all-round natural philosopher.
+Sir William Petty was a doctor of Physic, a lecturing anatomist and a polymath natural philosopher.
 He lived in London when the Plague began (sensibly leaving once the Bills of Mortality showed one hundred plague deaths per week – it was his ‘rule of thumb’!).

 (Note: I would not advise combining this information rich experience with the Great Fire of London session all in one day – it would be far too much for the children to take on board!)